 Talking about your problems and your anger is certainly beneficial and can bring a better understanding of your triggers.
-Counseling or talking therapies provide you an opportunity to lay your feelings out on the table, A counselor or a psychotherapist will help you along the way of managing your anger.
+Counselling or talking therapies provide you with an opportunity to lay your feelings out on the table, A counsellor or a psychotherapist will help you along the way of managing your anger.

 Finding support from peers who suffer from anger management will help you connect with other people with similar problems.
 There are many community groups offering support, although some need the approval of GP to attend.
 There are also many online support groups that you can take part in, such as walking or art therapy groups.